 All elected Statutory Auditors are listed in the Register of Independent Auditors, except for the Chairwoman, and meet the requirements of current laws and the By-laws, as well as the Code's independence requirements for Directors, applied, with the requisite adjustments to the Statutory Auditors.
-After the appointment, the Board of Directors, having taken note at the meeting of April 4, 2017, of the statements made by the Statutory Auditors and the checks conducted by them with respect to independence, disclosed their results to the market.
-The Board of Statutory Auditors also performed that verification, which was successfully concluded, on the occasion of the meeting during which it reviewed the Company's Governance Report for 2017, 2018 and 2019, again reporting the results to the Board of Directors at the meetings held on February 14, 2018, February 14, 2019 and February 13, 2020.
+After appointment of the control body by the Shareholders' Meeting on April 28, 2020, the Board of Directors, acknowledging at the meeting of April 28, 2020, the statements made by the Statutory Auditors and the checks conducted by them with respect to independence, disclosed the results to the market.
+The Board of Statutory Auditors also conducted said check, that the Board of Directors continued to entrust to the control body, as permitted by the 2020 Code, which concluded positively reporting their outcomes to the Board of Directors at the meeting on February 17, 2021.
+The latter check was based on the criteria indicated in the 2020 Code and was carried out according to the procedure adopted by the Board of Directors for the assessment of the independence of its Directors.